 Can you tell us a bit more about your work at The University of Manchester?

 I specialise in trying to understand the human relationship with technology, so we can improve the way we design it.

 How does your work impact society and the world we live in?

-At the moment I’m doing some exciting work in the health arena.
-The CityVerve project is looking at how the 'Internet of Things’ can be used to improve health and wellbeing in Manchester.
+I'm interested in the health arena.
+The [now completed] CityVerve project looked at how the 'Internet of Things’ can be used to improve health and wellbeing in Manchester.

-I’m also involved in Britain Breathing, which is asking people across the country to tell us about their hay fever and asthma symptoms so we can understand how these are affected by the weather and pollution.
-Anyone who is an allergy sufferer and a budding citizen scientist is invited to take part!
+I’ve also been involved in Britain Breathing, which asked people across the country to tell us about their hay fever and asthma symptoms so we could gain an understanding of how these are affected by the weather and pollution.
+Anyone who is an allergy sufferer and a budding citizen scientist was invited to take part!